erikvanzijst/gsend/README.md

-# Send cli email though gmail
+# Send email from the cli using gmail

 ## Create a Google Cloud Platform project